Introducing LLMQuery Framework: Scaling GenAI Automation with Prompt Templates

 Large Language Models have completely changed how we automate, create, and solve problems.

-Llmquery is all about making it easier to prototype new applications and use cases.
+llmquery is all about making it easier to prototype new applications and use cases.
 It just starts with writing a single YAML template (or using one of the built-in YAML templates available) where the YAML template handles all the overhead of integrating with commercial and local providers, helping with validating models, calculating tokens, setting limits, rendering templates, and other checks.

-Imagine this: I want to scale LLMQuery to be a singular framework for engineering teams to prototype applications.
+Imagine this: I want to scale llmquery to be a singular framework for engineering teams to prototype applications.
 Every new application, SOP, or process can be simplified in a YAML template, and you can reference a template ID to execute a template with all validations out-of-the-box.
 I see this as writing 1 YAML template being equivalent to developing 1 AI Application use case.

 For example, let’s say you would like to build a Pull Request Code Review AI application.
-You can use the built-in YAML template (pr-review-feedback) to get constructive feedback about your Pull Request in a parsable format (eg. JSON).
+You can use the built-in YAML template (pr-review-feedback) to get constructive feedback about your Pull Request in a parsable format (e.g., JSON).

-Another use case I automated is running SAST security scanning with AI through LLMQuery.
-The template is called detect-security-vulnerabilities1
+Another use case I automated is running SAST security scanning with AI through llmquery.
+The template is called detect-security-vulnerabilities1 and you can find it in the templates library.

-Here is how the results look like:
+Here is what the results look like:

-Why I Built llmquery
+Why I Built llmquery #

-As an engineer who always experiments new automation approaches, whenever I use LLMs in my projects, I run into the same problems over and over: managing prompts, dealing with different providers, hitting token limits, and getting inconsistent outputs.
+As an engineer who always experiments with new automation approaches, whenever I use LLMs in my projects, I run into the same problems over and over: managing prompts, dealing with different providers, hitting token limits, and getting inconsistent outputs.
 I also had to repeat myself on every experiment, where I would rewrite the integration and tests again.
 I wanted a solution that could handle all these issues without adding extra overhead.
-That’s how llmquery came to reality.
+That’s how llmquery came to life.

 llmquery can do: